carmonalab/HiTME/README.md

 calc_CTcomp(object = panc8, annot.cols = c("celltype", "CD8_subtypes", "CD4_subtypes"))
 ```

-You can also calculate the cell type composition for each sample by indicating a metadata column containing the sample names:
+You can also calculate the cell type composition for each sample by indicating a metadata column `sample.col` containing the sample names:
 ```r
 calc_CTcomp(object = panc8, annot.cols = "celltype", sample.col = "Sample")
 ```